 - Or, just leave out the sausage all together if you need it vegan and gluten-free.

 But, if you chose either sausage option, you may want to adjust/reduce the salt in the sauce since you will have extra sodium from the sausage (the Field Roast brand has 600 mg in just one link)

 Tip #4: I used “baby bella” mushrooms, but you can you whatever type you prefer.

 Tip #5: This recipe will make (2) large servings or (4) smaller servings.

-Disclaimer: I was given samples of Planet Rice products to review and use in creating a new recipe.
+Miscellaneous Disclosure: I received products from Planet Rice to use in creating a new recipe.
 I was under no obligation to give a positive review and was not paid for this review or endorsement.
 All thoughts, opinions and comments are my own.